oren/oren.github.io/articles/crystal-cli/README.md

 make
 ```

 Congrats!
 Now you have an executable file called todo.

-Try it:
+## 3.Use the CLI
 ```
 ./todo "buy milk"
 ./todo "buy eggs" --date 4/13/20